rwhite35/demo_module_public/README.md

 2. Confirm Apache has enabled Access File
 ..* AccessFileName .htaccess

-3. Add the following directives to the an .htaccess file under any public/ directory that's comfigured for autoloading
+3. Add the following directives to the .htaccess file under any public/ directory that's configured for autoloading

 ```bash
 RewriteEngine On